gitlabhq/gitlabhq/doc/integration/google.md

              args: { access_type: 'offline', approval_prompt: '' } }
     ```

-1. Change 'YOUR APP ID' to the client ID from the GitHub application page from step 7.
+1. Change 'YOUR APP ID' to the client ID from the Google Developer page from step 10.

-1. Change 'YOUR APP SECRET' to the client secret from the GitHub application page  from step 7.
+1. Change 'YOUR APP SECRET' to the client secret from the Google Developer page from step 10.

 1. Save the configuration file.